For urgent consular assistance call

 More information:

-You'll get a 30-day visitor visa on arrival.
-You can pay to extend your visa at the Division of Immigration.
+You'll get a 30-day visitor visa on arrival if you can provide evidence of an outbound ticket.
+You can apply and pay to extend your visa at the Division of Immigration.

 Entry and exit conditions can change.
 Contact the Division of Immigration for details about visas, currency, customs and quarantine rules.